 Attendance begins with the first day of class and students must attend class on or before the 10 percent point to be considered enrolled.
-Failure to attend class by the 10 percent point will result in the student being withdrawn from "Never course as a Attended" classification.
-After the 10 percent point, faculty may withdraw a student from a course consecutive weeks nonattendance.
+Failure to attend class by the 10 percent point will result in the student being withdrawn from "Never the course as а Attended" classification.
+After the 10 percent point, faculty may withdraw a student from a course consecutive after two weeks of nonattendance.
 Nonattendance is defined as missing weekly regularly scheduled class meetings, in addition to not completing or participating in any assignments or course activities during that period.